Corporations and business translation service

 → For example, if a German clothing store wants to open locations in Italy, it will need to hire a translator:

-- acting as a sort of intermediary ensuring that the resulting contract complies linguistically with laws in both countries.
+- And acts as a sort of intermediary, ensuring that the resulting contract complies linguistically with laws in both countries

 Remember that translation may affect the length of the text